Skip to content

 Carbon Infusion Technology

-Catana remains a world specialist in fast cruising catamarans ranging from 42 to 90 feet, all designed for long-distance cruising and continues to be unique in that it builds boats using their Carbon-Infusion and Twaron processes.
+Catana remains a world specialist in fast cruising catamarans ranging from 42 to 90 feet, all designed for long-distance cruising and continues to be unique in that it builds boats using advanced Carbon-Infusion and Twaron processes.

 The hulls, bulkheads, deck and furniture are all built in foam-cored sandwich, which make Catana Catamarans light and fast.
-Recent models have veered away from the super fast, light cats of their early years (Marsaudon have moved into this space), but they are no slouches particularly when the wind picks up.
+Recent models have veered away from the super fast, light cats of their early years (Marsaudon have moved into this space).

 Performance and Safety

 Catana focuses on producing fast, comfortable ocean crossers.
-Their yachts are above average on the performance front, though not as quick as others in lighter winds.
+Their yachts are well above average on the performance front, though not as quick as others in lighter winds.
 It’s a segment of the market that is getting more competitive: HH for example has launched its OC50 catamaran which sits in this space.

 The History of Catana- a Timeline